Using your BMS to manage CO2 – going beyond energy efficiency - Modern Building Services

 Using your BMS to manage CO2 – going beyond energy efficiency

 A slightly scary statistic is that we now spend around 90% of our time indoors.
-How can BMS help improve the experience?
+What can a well-designed BMS system do to improve that experience?

 There is science behind this: The result of work by Usha Satish (1) et al. published in 2012 is illustrated in Figure 1.
 The productivity of students was tested for tasks that required different levels of involvement under various exposures to CO2.
 It was found that even for simple tasks, such as listening and absorbing information, the performance of the students increased by a significant factor of 1.5 when the air quality was improved.
 For tasks requiring higher levels of involvements, such as taking initiative, the measured performance increased by a sheer factor of 10.
 Keep in mind that these high-value tasks are what make people stand out and advance their career and are generally speaking what make a workforce more productive.